Been told you need knee surgery?

 Some questions you might be having:

+There are so many questions that are probably going through your head.
 Will the surgery help alleviate your pain?
-Will you still have knee pain?
+Will you still have hip or knee pain?
 What will the recovery time be like?
-There are so many questions that are probably going through your head.
-Having all of those questions is completely normal!
-At Forward Motion Physical Therapy, we want to help quell any fears and answer any questions you might have about your upcoming knee surgery.
+Having all of those questions is entirely normal!
+At Forward Motion Physical Therapy, we want to help quell any fears and answer any questions you might have about your upcoming hip or knee surgery.

 Preparing for the Surgery: